We may earn money or products from the companies mentioned in this post.

 Preparing the Ingredients

-To make this quick and easy breakfast recipe, you’ll first want to dice all your ingredients into bite-size pieces so that the cooking process is easier.
+To make this vegan hash recipe, you’ll first want to dice all your ingredients into bite-size pieces so that the cooking process is easier.

-Now add all your veggies and spices and give everything a good stir, this part will make your whole house smell amazing!
+Now add all your veggies and spices and give everything a good stir, this smells amazing!